mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningAlgorithm.md

 ##### Outcome {-}

-This strategy performs very poorly, as expected.
+This strategy performs very poorly.
 Actions are triggered by random reports from sensors; the algorithm is unable to learn to perform any useful task.

 #### Strategy Version 2 {-}